Philadelphia is more than just a beacon of American liberty, it's vibrant art scene, diverse population and world-class museums all add to its appeal

 Visa requirements to Philadelphia, Pennsylvania, USA

-Visitors coming from Australia, Canada and the UK do not need a visa unless they are staying more than 90 days.
+Visitors coming from Australia, Canada and the UK do not need a visa unless they are staying for more than 90 days.
 You must, however, apply for an ESTA before travelling.
 For more information on ESTA and USA entry visas, please see the United States of America Passport and Visa guide or see the Do you need a visa to the United States article.